dwyl/technology-stack/README.md

 > _If **anything** is **unclear** or you have **any questions** please_ [***ask***](https://github.com/dwyl/technology-stack/issues). <br />
 We are always happy to answer tech stack related questions. <br />
-But please make sure you read the whole doc including the FAQ first.
+But please make sure you read the whole doc first.

 # What?